-Information about protection orders and moving in and out of New Mexico with a protection order.
+Information about protection orders, civil restraining orders (injunctions) for harassment or other harm, and moving in and out of New Mexico with a protection order.

 This page has some general information (not state-specific) about when one parent takes a child out of the state or country without the other parent’s consent.

 Basic information about divorce in New Mexico.

 Information about New Mexico’s state law that provides employment protections for victims of domestic violence and employees who have family members who are victims of domestic violence.

 Information about crimes the abuser may have committed in New Mexico and victim assistance programs.